sireenakoum/IOC-INVESTIGATION-TOOL/README.md

 **Minimum evidence threshold:** open ports and a missing hostname alone never push the verdict above Clean.
 A non-clean verdict requires at least one CVE, suspicious product, or high-weight tag (weight ≥ 3).

 **Trusted ASNs** (Cloudflare AS13335, Google AS15169, Amazon AS16509, Microsoft AS8075, Fastly AS54113, Akamai AS20940): port scoring and the hostname penalty are skipped.
 Only CVEs, confirmed malicious products, and tags with weight ≥ 3 are scored.
-The final verdict is globally capped at Medium risk.
+The final combined verdict is globally capped at Medium risk.

 ---